wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/ethics/index.md

 computer professionals who understand the implications of what they create and how it fits into society at large.

-This part of the course allows student the opportunity to give a professional presentation.
+This part of the course gives students the opportunity to give a professional presentation.
 We encourage the presenters to engage the rest of the class in a discussion about the topic presented.